Aminesmaeili79/Music-Dashboard/README.md

 # Dashboard
-A generic dashboard for the Odin Project assignment
+A generic dashboard for The Odin Project
 ## <a href="https://aminesmaeili79.github.io/Music-Dashboard/" target="_blank">Live Preview</a>